 Finally, Kirby respects the RGPD by default.
 It does not include tracking code and cookies.
 This is an important criterion for user privacy.

-The Kirby CMS and its advantages for sustainable web design (in our case)
+The Kirby CMS and its advantages for sustainable web design

 It is especially in relation to its workflow that Kirby adapts to our practices.
 Building the administration and the visuals from scratch allows us to adapt to the needs of the users.
 Due to its flexibility, we can focus more on useful functions and usability.
 Unlike many CMS, Kirby requires adding features rather than removing them.